 Sometimes I wonder if I’m screwed for life because something will pop up from my subconscious and seem immovable, but I always disidentify from it and heal that too!
 All wounds can be healed, even though astrology says otherwise!

 I wish I had a normal life.
 I wish I didn’t know the things I know, I wish I didn’t have to go through what I went through, I wish I wasn’t like this!
 Why?
-Because even my dreams are so intensely positive that I feel terrible not being able to bring it into the world and share it with others!
+Because even my dreams are so intensely positive that I feel terrible not being able to bring them into the world and share them with others!